 Please send an email to the above stated address with a registration request that includes your name (see below) and your TUM eMail-address.
 Please do not sign up using your private email address.
+No registration is possible after the deadline.

-Registration deadline: 12.10.2023
+Registration deadline: 03.04.2024